 5. Go for the full gastropub experience

+If you’re unfamiliar with a Gastropub, these are pubs that specialise in serving food of exceptional quality.
+Gastropubs were all the rage in 1991, with the first to earn a Michelin star in 2001.
+Though many fans of the British pub and restaurant industry consider their popularity to have fallen after 2011.
 As a result, most pubs nowadays – from free houses to large chains – tend to have at least some food options apart from crisps and pork scratchings.
-And so should your garden pub!
+So should your garden pub!

 Want to keep it simple?
 Dive into the latest rustic outdoor bar ideas and go for a pared-down wooden picnic table and seating directly on your lawn.